omnifroodle/astra-loom/README.md

 Click "Random Dev User" to login with a random identity and look around.

+## Docker

+See https://hub.docker.com/repository/docker/omnifroodle/astra-loom for information about launching the astra-loom docker container.

 ## Running localy
 Copy `example.env` to `.env` and update it with your Astra and Google credentials.